reinoudk/chaos-toolkit-playground/experiments/node-drain/README.md

 # Node drain

-This experiment verifies that our frontend can handle draining all the nodes in a single zone.
+This experiment verifies that the frontend can handle draining all the nodes in a single zone.
-The hypothesis is that we have correctly set up the number of replicas and node anti-affinity rules for our frontend so that we always have at least 2 pods running and a frontend that returns HTTP 200 responses.
+The hypothesis is that we have correctly set up the number of replicas and node anti-affinity rules for the frontend so that we always have at least 2 pods running and a frontend that returns HTTP 200 responses.

 **IMPORTANT**: for the experiment to work you will have to create a port-forward to the frontend service, i.e.